2i2c-org/docs/about/overview.md

 4. To use infrastructure that is designed by and for individuals in research and education.
 5. To support infrastructure from a non-profit organization that is committed to communities in research, education, and open source.

+(services/overview:what-we-provide)=
+## What will 2i2c provide?

+2i2c will operate and manage a 2i2c JupyterHub deployment for use by you and your community, accessible via a web URL.
+2i2c will handle the design, configuration, development, and ongoing operation of the hub infrastructure.

+The following sections describe several common activities that the 2i2c team will perform as a part of your managed JupyterHub.

+### JupyterHub Setup

+* Requirement definitions and technical scoping
+* Architectural design
+* Initial deployment on cloud infrastructure

+### Ongoing development of hub infrastructure

+* Develop customizations needed for the hub deployment
+* Updates to the hub software environment
+* Upgrades and optimizations to 2i2c Hub infrastructure

+### Ongoing operation of hub infrastructure

+* Debug infrastructure issues, with expedited turnaround time for responses
+* Providing “escalation support” before / during / after the outages and downtime
+* Provide support to hub admins to facilitate their use of the infrastructure

+### Development of open source software that underlie the 2i2c Hubs

+* Improvements to the Jupyter ecosystem of tools and standards for interactive computing.
+* New features and bug fixes for the tools that are used in a 2i2c Hub

 (overview/right-to-replicate)=
 ## Your Right to replicate